Srđan Vujaklija

-Srđan Vujaklija (Срђан Вујаклија; born 21 March 1988) is a Serbian professional footballer who plays as a striker for Finnish Ykkönen club RoPS.
+Srđan Vujaklija (Срђан Вујаклија; born 21 March 1988) is a Serbian retired footballer who played as a striker.

 Club career

 Novi Sad

 Born in Novi Sad, Vujaklija started his career with local low ranked club FK Veternik, later moved to Second League of Serbia and Montenegro and joined FK Novi Sad, where he spent the next 4 years.

 He made 19 appearances and scored 2 goals for the first season in the club, after which Novi Sad was relegated to the Serbian League Vojvodina, but after one season, the club returned to the second tier league.
 Vujaklija participated in success with 6 goals on 30 matches.

 For the 2007–08 season, Vujaklija scored 5 goals on 22 matches in the Serbian First League and was also declared as the man of the match 2 times, as the previous two seasons too.
 Later, for the next season and a half, Vujaklija played only 24 matches, without a goal.